 - Sound: If you smack two pieces together, they should have a high ringing tone rather than a dull thud.
 Note that this doesn’t work well below freezing.

 - Smell: The longer wood dries, the less “tree” smell it will have.
 As the resins dry, they are less aromatic.

 - Science: If you like gadgets, get a moisture meter like this one.
 You want wood with less than 18% moisture, and the lower, the better.

 Getting the right wood is key to the perfect fire.
 Always be sure to check the firewood rules of your campsite or park.
 Some campsites prohibit you from collecting wood.
-Others will prohibit you from bringing in outside wood in fear of introducing invasive pests or disease.
+Others will prohibit you from bringing in outside wood for fear of introducing invasive pests or disease.

 Campfire tip #3: Choose the right fire starter

 Most people want to get their campfire lit quickly and reliably.
-You can find fire starters and different forms of tinder at most outdoor stores, but sometimes you just have to use what you have on hand.
+You can find fire starters and different tinder forms at most outdoor stores, but sometimes you just have to use what you have on hand.
 There are a few techniques that work great for starting wood fires.
 Many people have methods that they swear by, so don’t be afraid to experiment and see what works best for you.
 Here are a few favorites.

-- Take a section of paper towel and add about two tablespoons of cooking oil to it.
-This should be enough to make it damp with the oil, but not dripping.
+- Take a section of a paper towel and add about two tablespoons of cooking oil to it.
+This should be enough to make it damp with the oil but not dripping.
 You might want to do this in a small bowl or a ziplock bag.
 With the bag, you can store the fire starter for later use or make a few at a time.
 A crumpled ball shape is best for the paper towel.

 - Dip cotton balls in paraffin wax or vaseline and store them in a baggie.